 Jerry Adler played Mr. Wicker, their friendly superintendent.

-Back out in the living room (with apologies to Helen Hunt for snapping this horrible photo of her!) we see the swinging door that leads to the kitchen:
+Back out in the living room (with apologies to Helen Hunt this horrible photo!) we see the swinging door that leads to the kitchen:

 By the final season, both Reiser and Hunt were being paid $1 million an episode, but the ratings took a nosedive after the show was moved to Monday from its former Tuesday night slot.